Tascott: History of Tascott

 A private road from Koolewong to Tascott was constructed in the late 1920s but a wooden bridge across the gully later collapsed and was not repaired.
 Access to both suburbs was greatly improved by the building of the 'waterfront road'—now Brisbane Water Drive—in the late 1930s.

 For many years, the suburb was in four distinct parts; the area to the north of the station and west of the line, the area of waterfront adjacent to Point Clare, the area west of the station, and the area around Thomas Street.
 The dangerous level crossing at the station ceased to be used by cars some time in the 1960s.
 The level crossing near Thomas Street closed in 1963.
 Both crossings never had warning signals, just farm-style gates.
 For many years afterwards, pedestrians continued to cross the line at both these locations—including to access the Up platform at the station or catch the bus on Brisbane Water Drive—before the pedestrian overbridge was built at the station and the level crossing at the station was officially closed in 1984.
 The extension of Glenrock Parade, from the north of the station through to Koolewong, finally provided safe road access to the entire area of Tascott.
 Prior to late 1970, the section of the road—now part of Glenrock Parade—that intersected Thomas Street was known as Tascott Parade.

 Before World War II, Tascott was a minor holiday destination and, until the 1960s, the suburb was semi-rural.
-The flat—formerly swampy—area to the west of the railway station was a dairy farm, known as Tascott Dairy, which survived into the early 1960s.
+The flat—formerly swampy and partially salt marsh—area to the west of the railway station was a dairy farm, known as Tascott Dairy, which survived into the early 1960s.
 During this period, Tascott had no sewerage or reticulated water supply.
 Subdivisions, land sales, and the building of many new houses, led to a rapid growth in the population, during the 1960s and 1970s.

 The population of the suburb recorded at the 2016 census was 1,602; a decrease from the 1,706 recorded in 2011.